 - 1. Discussion postings- the student will be expected to create one original discussion posting answering the question posed by the instructor.
 This must be posted no later than midnight on Sunday in that week.
 The student is expected to make at least 2 substantive responses to discussion postings by other students by Sunday at midnight.
 The discussions can be found on "week X" and clicking on "Forum Home" - 2.
+Lecture component of this online course will be accomplished by watching the vodcast of the lectures for that week, taking part in the discussion postings for every week, taking the lecture tests and doing the project.
+The lecture tests will be taken online at the date and specified in the course calendar. - 3.
 Daily lecture vodcasts are provided for students to have additional tools to study.
 If there is a concept in class that went to fast for you it is encouraged to review the vodcast for the day at your own speed.
-Historically, students that re-reviewed the vodcasts were highly successful in the classroom - 3.
+Historically, students that re-reviewed the vodcasts were highly successful in the classroom - 4.
 Weekly Assignments page- Each week you will find a page on the My Parker website.
 Each weekly page contains material for the weeks lecture.
-Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found - 4.
+Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found. - 5.
 Wiki Project- Students are required to build a wiki page with their lab partner over a chosen topic by the professor.
 Each week there will be a project assignment, the schedule is found on My Parker under "Wiki Project" The wiki page should look professional and should be edited each week.
-I will grade your improvements and your adherence to the assignment each Sunday by midnight. - 5.
+I will grade your improvements and your adherence to the assignment each Sunday by midnight. - 6.
 Lab Materials- This contains a safety video that will be viewed before your first lab session.
 In addition, the lab rubric and lab rules are also found.
 Lab reports are done as a lab group.
 Each student will label each section he/she was responsible for.
 Each student will be graded on his/her section as well as the lab report as a whole.
 Every student MUST participate in writing the lab report and the lab activity.
-At the end of the semester students will review their lab partner, which will be part of the final lab grade. - 6.
+At the end of the semester students will review their lab partner, which will be part of the final lab grade. - 7.
 Lab Reports: The lab reports will be uploaded each week on the weekly myparker site.
 There will be a dedicated forum for you to upload the assignment.